makersacademy/bowling-challenge/README.md

 =================

-* Challenge time: rest of the day and weekend, and the entire of Makersbnb week if you need it, until Monday 9am
+* Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README
 * If you have a partial solution, **still check in a partial solution**